Skip to content

 Argument Description Data Type Required

-DEVICE_ID Device id string True
+DEVICE_ID The storage device id. string True

-Logically removes a storage device
+Logically removes a storage device.

 Logical removes a storage device.
 The device will become unavailable, irrespectively if it was physically removed from the server.
 This function can be used if auto-detection of removal did not work or if the device must be maintained while remaining inserted into the server.